tdwg/dwc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>Recommended best practice is to use the EPSG code of the SRS, if known.
 Otherwise use a controlled vocabulary for the name or code of the geodetic datum, if known.
 Otherwise use a controlled vocabulary for the name or code of the ellipsoid, if known.
-If none of these is known, use the value <code>unknown</code>.</td>
+If none of these is known, use the value <code>unknown</code>.
+This term has an equivalent in the dwciri: namespace that allows only an IRI as a value, whereas this term allows for any string literal value.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>